bile0026/dns_verify/README.md

 # dns_verify
 Takes a list of dns records and reports any variance

-Takes a csv of DNS records and types.
+`verify.py` takes a csv of DNS records and types.
 (See dns.csv for example).
 It will query 1 or more dns servers you place in the `dns_servers` list.
 It will dump a csv file into the reports folder with the results.